Let’s face it: a lot of people have problems with setting their advertising budget. Even more, people struggle with their digital marketing budget.

 They come up with some number and they leave it there for years.
 Social media is a big trend for the past decade and it posts bigger and bigger growth every year.

 If the social media industry is growing by 25% a year, you must get in line with those numbers and gradually increase your budget.
-Those senior marketers were wrong and they were putting less than the industry growth, just imagine what profits were they missing on that decision.
+According to IBISWorld, this industry has grown 23.9 % a year-on-year between 2016 and 2021.

 As I said before everybody nowadays uses the internet and you should get in line with the numbers.